XingchenCedricXu/xingchencedricxu.github.io/_pages/miscellaneous.md

 -	I also finished a Road Cycling around Qinghai Lake (360 kilometers) in four days.

 *"You're not your résumé." - Charles M. C. Lee*

+*"I have been a scientist, but in many sciences.
+I have explored mazes, but they do not connect into a single maze.
+My aspirations dod not extend to achieving a single consistency in my life." - Herbert A. Simon*